Australian Defence Industry Incubator

 Innovation Program

-This program is based on the Defence Trailblazer DINAMIC programs with input from DEFENSEWORX, NATO DIANA and Blue Forge Alliance.
+This program is based on the Defence Trailblazer DINAMIC Innovation Program and informed by international exemplars including DEFENSEWERX, NATO DIANA and Blue Forge Alliance.

-Activities focused on demonstrating and trialing solutions with Defence end-users in operational environments.
-It is envisaged that some of these trials may be with international partners through the AUKUS and FVEY arrangements.
+Activities focused on demonstrating and trialling solutions with capability end-users in operational environments.
+It is envisaged that some of these trials may be with international partners through AUKUS and FVEY arrangements.

 Workforce Program